mahinigam/fraud-detection/SUPABASE_SETUP.md

 ---

-**🎉 Congratulations!** Your fraud detection system now has enterprise-grade authentication with role-based access control, audit logging, and real-time capabilities!
+**Congratulations!** Your fraud detection system now has enterprise-grade authentication with role-based access control, audit logging, and real-time capabilities!